jonpitch/jonpitch.github.io/_posts/2017-01-02-danger-brewing-javascript-powered-kegerator-build.md

 I’ll cover assembling the wood for the lid later on when I go over the draft towers.

 ## Air Flow
-Did I mention I did a lot of research before starting this project?
-One of the common problems I kept coming across from fellow kegerator owners: air circulation.
+One of the common problems I kept coming across from fellow kegerator owners: **air circulation**.
 Those with poor air circulation ran into problems of inconsistent temperatures or mold and mildew.
 Some remedied these problems either using a product called [DampRid](http://www.damprid.com/), or with some small PC fans.
 Luckily I found what I think is a more elegant solution [here](http://www.homebrewtalk.com/showthread.php?t=301204).
 This is my first time kegging anything, so I didn’t want to take any chances.

 The gist of this air flow system is a 2" PVC system that pulls air and circulates in the freezer with a bilge fan.
 I couldn’t physically fit 2" PVC and my kegs vertically without altering the interior lid height (I found this out the hard way), so I built a similar solution.